 This in itself was good practice.
 We used some coloured sharpies to ensure the numbers stayed on.
 We ran out of pebbles by the time we got to 30, however, I plan on collecting some more so that we can get up to the number 50.

 We then lined up the numbers in groups of five – ie. 1 to 5; 6 to 10, in preparation for matching them up on the table that I had prepared.

 In the meantime, I quickly (and very roughly!) drew a table with 6 rows and wrote out numbers in sequence, ensuring that I left a couple of blanks on each row.

 Miss 6 very quickly set to work, initially going as fast as she could (she can be quite competitive) and as we got to the bigger numbers, she needed a little help and encouragement to select the right numbers.

-Once she had finished filling in the blanks, she proceeded to matching up all the remaining stones with their numbers – again good practice and reinforcement of what she already knows.
+Once she had finished filling in the blanks, she proceeded to match up all the remaining stones with their numbers – again good practice and reinforcement of what she already knows.